FriskTheFallenHuman/css-community/README.md

 # Counter Strike Source: Community Edition

-**Counter Strike Source: Community Edition** is open source port of the leaked 2007 Source engine leak of the award winner Counter Strike Source.
+**Counter Strike Source: Base Edition** is open source port of the leaked 2007 Source engine leak of the award winner Counter Strike Source.

-This mod is orient to Community so everyone can grow the mod whit his Contributions.
+This mod is orient to Community so everyone can grow the mod whit his contributions.
 Currently this mod is in a pre-alpha state so don’t expected any class of bugs.

 [![CircleCI](https://circleci.com/gh/FriskTheFallenHuman/css-community.svg?style=svg)](https://circleci.com/gh/FriskTheFallenHuman/css-community)